Frequently asked questions

 No, use is voluntary and free of charge.

 To use the EUDI Wallet, you generally only need a smartphone and the installed app.
 However, if you wish to use the official identification function, a one-time verification of your identity is required.
-For this purpose, you can use a German national ID card, an eID card for EU or EEA citizens, or an electronic residence permit, provided that the respective online ID function is activated.
+For this purpose, you can use a German national ID card, or an electronic residence permit, provided that the respective online ID function is activated.

 To use the national EUDI Wallet, a smartphone running the iOS (Apple) or Android (Google) operating system is required.